marcotoronto/rdm-test/content/06-4_Share_Reuse_Preservation.md

 <img src="figures/work-in-progress.png" width="600"/>
 </p>

-Before you proceed, all documentation and metadata should be complete by now.
-{: .prereq}

 # Data Sharing, Reuse & Preservation
 {: .no_toc}

 Remember <a href="https://ubc-library-rc.github.io/rdm/content/06-2_Documentation_Metadata.html#is-your-data-fair" target="_blank">FAIR Data Principles</a>?
-Everything you have been doing so far is to support the reusability of your data assets!
+Everything you have been doing so far is to support the reusability of your digital assets!
 Now it's time to prepare for sharing!
-This step will be much easier when you’ve maintained your RDM and implemented your DMP.

 <details open markdown="block">
   <summary>